Acupuncture supports health & fitness

-Many sports enthusiasts, athletes, fitness coaches and dancers are having regular Acupuncture.
+Many sports enthusiasts, athletes, fitness coaches and dancers are have regular Acupuncture to support their health and fitness.
 Not only does it effectively treat musculoskeletal problems, it helps maximise health and fitness and support people to perform at peak level.

 Acupuncture supports an active lifestyle.
 It is used to heal pre-existing conditions and maintain your body, helping to prevent further injury.
 It is a natural, non-addictive therapy and effectively strengthens the mind-body connection and your overall health.
 Treatment can focus on treating sports injury and/or increasing performance enhancement.
 Regular treatment supports athletes and sports enthusiasts perform at peak fitness and strength.